CopernicaMarketingSoftware/Documentation/Publisher/en/surveys-view-results.md

+# Surveys: View results

-The results of a survey are shown in the **Results tab**of the survey under **Content**.
+The results of a survey are shown in the **Results tab** of the survey under **Content**.

 It displays how many times each answer was given and all open answers.